- Find Help

 Address: 2323 West Fifth Avenue, Suite 160 Columbus, Ohio 43204

 Kenton Beachy, Executive Director – firstname.lastname@example.org

 Mental Health America of Franklin County (MHAFC) is an affiliate of Mental Health America, the country’s leading mental health nonprofit.
 Our mission is to transform how people think about mental illness, make it easier to get help, and give people the support they need to get better and stay better.
-We work with individuals & their families through each step on the path to wellness, from making initial referrals, to providing free mental health services, to helping maintain recovery through long-term support.
-We do all this through programs like POEM (Perinatal Outreach & Encouragement for Moms), Pro Bono Counseling, Ombudsman services, support groups, & community/professional education that includes conferences, workshops and discussion panels.
-We also offer an extensive workplace assessment process to improve employee retention, productivity & well-being.
+We envision a community without barriers to achieving mental health where no one feels alone.
+We work with individuals and their families through each step on the path to wellness, from making initial referrals, to providing free mental health services, to helping maintain recovery through long-term support.
+We do all this through programs like POEM (Perinatal Outreach & Encouragement for Moms), Pro Bono Counseling, Get Connected (system Navigation) services, support groups, and community/professional education that includes conferences, workshops and discussion panels.
+We also offer an extensive workplace assessment process to improve employee retention, productivity and well-being.

 Address: 1225 Dublin Road, Suite 110 Columbus, Ohio 43215